 Reattaching a Crown or Bridge

 Sussex Emergency dentist can offer immediate assessment and recementation of a loose crown or bridge.
+Contact us today to book an appointment, or give us a call now.
+We offer same day appointments at our centres between 9 and 5, Monday to Friday.

 Recementation of a dental crown or bridge involves reattaching the crown or bridge, that has become loose or dislodged from the underlying tooth structure.
 A dental bridge is used to replace one or more missing teeth by anchoring onto adjacent natural teeth or dental implants.
 Recementation is crucial to restore the function and aesthetics of a crown bridge and to protect the underlying structures.